 And I'm Robert Siegel.
 This week were examining risk and how we handle statistics and probability.
 And today we're at the doctor's office.
 Many of us get confused by claims of how much the risk of say a heart attack might be reduced by taking medicine for it.
 And doctors can get confused, too.
 Karen Sepucha runs the Health Decision Sciences Center at Boston's Massachusetts General Hospital.

-KATEN SEPUCHA: We did a survey of our primary care physicians a few years back and we asked them how confident are you in your ability to talk about numbers and probabilities of outcomes with your patients.
+KAREN SEPUCHA: We did a survey of our primary care physicians a few years back and we asked them how confident are you in your ability to talk about numbers and probabilities of outcomes with your patients.
 And what we found surprised us a little bit.
 Only about 20 percent of the physicians said they were very comfortable using numbers and explaining probabilities to patients.

-LEE SIMMONS: As doctors we tend to often use words like very small risk, very unlikely, very rare, very likely, high risk.
+LEIGH SIMMONS: As doctors we tend to often use words like very small risk, very unlikely, very rare, very likely, high risk.

 SIEGEL: Simmons is an internist.
 She's part of a group practice of internists who provide primary care at Mass General.
 Those words, she says, can be unclear to a patient.